 Overview

-Volunteer Corps Ontario harnesses the goodwill and civic pride of Ontarians by pooling volunteers to help their communities during emergencies like natural disasters and the COVID-19 pandemic.
-The portal is looking to recruit volunteers who represent the richness and diversity of Ontario.
+Ontario Corps harnesses the goodwill and civic pride of Ontarians by pooling volunteers to help communities during emergencies and supports emergency volunteer response efforts by partnering with:

 This initiative will ensure we are better prepared and quick to respond when the next emergency strikes a community, region, or the entire province.